 Tony Shomari Marshall

-Pastor Tony is an esteemed preacher, educator, chaplain, and author.
+Dr. Tony is an esteemed preacher, educator, chaplain, and author.
 Tony considers himself to be a teaching priest, having dedicated his life to study and the teaching of the Word of God through Power and demonstration.
 He has studied under numerous scholars and received several degrees and certificates from the following institutions: Taylor University, Trinity Evangelical Divinity School, Trinity International University, Andersonville Theological Seminary and Ecumenical Theological Seminary.
 His clinical studies have included appointments at Victory Memorial Hospital, Spiritual Care and Education Center, Detroit Medical Center, Oakwood Healthcare System, Beaumont Health System and William Tyndale College.
 He is a Certified Educator with the Association of Clinical Pastoral Education and is a Board Certified Chaplain with the Association of Professional Chaplains.
 He currently serves as the Program Director for Clinical Pastoral Education at Michigan Medicine, The University of Michigan Health System.

 His book, “Being Made for Ministry” has been called a must read for anyone involved in or contemplating ministry.
 It explores how God utilizes the events of life to mature leaders in the church.
-Tony uses the principles of Experiential Learning, Relational Theology and Developmental Theory as his treatise in this manuscript on spiritual formation. he is currently working a second book aimed as providing a skill set for ministers to engage in effective Counseling. his current works include Pentecostal Clergy Spiritual Formation utilizing Developmental and Relational Theories and a "Caught not Taught" a Biblical Apologetic of Relational Theology.
+Tony uses the principles of Experiential Learning, Relational Theology and Developmental Theory as his treatise in this manuscript on spiritual formation.
+He is currently working a second book aimed as providing a skill set for ministers to engage in effective Counseling. his current works include Pentecostal Clergy Spiritual Formation utilizing Developmental and Relational Theories and "Caught not Taught" a Biblical Apologetic of Relational Theology.